kea-dev/planetscale/README.md

  <img width="100" align="left" alt="image" src="https://user-images.githubusercontent.com/155492/219313640-1328aefb-7695-41d2-bbef-5c5ffe6ab079.png">

 This repo contains some code snippets and some some issues which you can work as exercises.
 It will take you through setting up a database on PlanetScale, getting access to it from command line tools and executing SQL statements against it.
-The inssues also contains pointers to a lot of additional materials.
+The issues also contains pointers to a lot of additional materials.

 You start by generating at new repo, using this one as a template.